DolenDeori/DolenDeori/README.md

 ### Software Developer

 Hey there!
 My name Is Dolen, i am a software developer and really fascinated abot Machine Learning and Artificial Intelligence.
-I also love to develop websites.
+I also have a hands on experience in web development.

 ## SKILLS AND EXPERIENCE.
 ### • Web Development